Changan UNI-T P0420 Error: Causes and Fixes

 🔍 What Does P0420 Mean?

-This means your vehicle’s Engine Control Module (ECM) has determined that the catalytic converter is not performing efficiently enough to clean up exhaust gases.
+This means the vehicle’s Engine Control Module (ECM) has determined that the catalytic converter is not performing efficiently enough to clean up exhaust gases.

-In Changan UNI-T (a turbocharged 1.5L or 2.0L GDI engine), this usually involves the first catalytic converter in the exhaust line, connected to Bank 1 — the side of the engine with cylinder #1.
+On the Changan UNI-T (available with a turbocharged 1.5L or 2.0L GDI engine), this usually involves the first catalytic converter in the exhaust line, connected to Bank 1 — the side of the engine with cylinder #1.

 🚦 Symptoms of Error Code P0420